anutron/behavior/Docs/Behavior.md

 Behavior Filters are where you define what to do with elements that are marked with that filter.
 Elements can have numerous filters defined and filters can do anything with those elements that they like.
 In general, filters should only alter the element given, though it is possible to have elements that relate to others (for example, an *Accoridon* filter might set up an instance of `Fx.Accordion` using children that are the togglers and sections).

 Typically filters allow for configuration using HTML5 data- properties, classes, and element attributes.
-See the [Behavior.API][] which automates the reading of these properties.
+See the [BehaviorAPI][] which automates the reading of these properties.

 An important rule of filters is that they cannot know about each other or be in any way dependent on each other.
 When two filters need to be managed differently when both are present, use a [plugin](#Behavior.Filter:plugins) (this should be rare).